 Triggering a Bamboo build from Bitbucket Cloud using Webhooks

-Webhooks provide a way to configure Bitbucket Cloud to make requests to your server (or another external service) whenever certain events occur in Bitbucket Cloud.
-The purpose of this guide is to help you set up a Webhook that will trigger a Bamboo build from Bitbucket Cloud after a certain event.
-For example, you may want Bitbucket Cloud to trigger a Bamboo build when your repository receives a commit (aka post-commit trigger).
+Webhooks provide a way to allow Bitbucket Cloud to make requests to your server whenever certain events occur in Bitbucket Cloud.
+The purpose of this guide is to help you setup a webhook that will trigger a Bamboo build from Bitbucket Cloud after certain events like creating a branch or pull request, or pushing a commit.

-- Add a Webhook to your Bitbucket Cloud repository: Bitbucket Cloud > Repository > Settings > Webhooks > Add webhook, and then configure the webhook:
+- From Bitbucket Cloud, add a webhook from the repository by selecting Bitbucket Cloud > Repository > Settings > Webhooks > Add webhook, and then configure the webhook:

-- Title: Choose any title for your Webhook that aptly describes it.
+- Specify any title for your Webhook that aptly describes it.

-- URL: Enter the URL of the Bamboo API to trigger a plan:
+- Enter the URL of the Bamboo API to trigger a plan as follows:

 That's it!
-If you find your Webhook doesn't appear to be working – the best place to start troubleshooting is by viewing the request and response at Bitbucket Cloud > Repository > Settings > Webhooks > View requests.
+If your webhook doesn't appear to be working, the best place to start troubleshooting is by viewing the request and response at Bitbucket Cloud > Repository > Settings > Webhooks > View requests.